 - Reviews are posted on Amazon UK.
 This is not a big con, but the only one I could think of.
 Reviews that are posted on Amazon UK are not necessarily visible on Amazon US or Amazon Australia or any other country (which is something that Amazon should correct, in my opinion).
 Nonetheless, these reviews will still increase your book’s visibility, regardless where they are posted.
 I’d suggest using the UK link to share your reviews on social media.

 - Readers are not obliged to leave reviews and you can’t get a refund if a reader didn’t write a review.
 When I used this service, though, as a gift to a friend, I think that 80% of the readers left reviews.
 So, that’s still pretty good.
+It is important to know that you should not expect a review for payment.
+That isn’t allowed.

 If you have any more questions or comments about Rowanvale Books, please write them in the comments below.
 I’ll be happy to answer.
 Have you heard of this company before?
 Have you used their services or do you know anyone who has?
 Would you like to know more about self-publishing?